-The next day, we visited the Angkor National Museum, parks and bought some souvenirs.
+The next day, we visited the Angkor National Museum, and parks and bought some souvenirs.
 For our last night in Siem Reap, we prepared our luggage for our trip going to Bangkok.
 We’re going to leave Cambodia, but it will always be remembered.

 In Thailand, we happened to have little time to explore.
 We rode a bus from Siem Reap to Bangkok, which lasted for 12 hours.
-We traveled during the daytime, so one day was already consumed just on traveling.
+We traveled during the daytime, so one day was already consumed just by traveling.
 But, we didn’t plan to waste the remaining time on our 4th day, so we got out of our Hostel and visited Khaosan Road, which has the famous night market in Bangkok.
 Foods, souvenirs, and bars were there.
 It was fun seeing different things and the similarities from where we are.

 The next day, we visited the Grand Palace and the Temple of the Emerald Buddha.
-It was fun learning their past and observing their culture which is a lot different from ours.
-We were planning to visit more temples but it was scorching hot, we felt very exhausted.
+It was fun learning about their past and observing their culture which is a lot different from ours.
+We were planning to visit more temples but it was scorching hot, and we felt very exhausted.
 So, we decided to return back to our hostel to freshen up before our flight back home.
 Our time in Thailand was short but it made a huge impression on us.

 We ended our trip taking home not just souvenirs or remembrances but also lessons from the world that cannot be learned through books or in classrooms, but by going out there.